atlemagnussen/backslash-site/articles/raspberry-midi-keyboard.md

 ## Part 2

-If you have followed the guide this far, even with a brand new Rpi4 - there will probably be a significant delay from keypress until the sound comes out of your headphones.
-Feels like a second to me.
+If you have followed the guide this far, even with a brand new Rpi4 - there will probably be a delay from keypress until the sound comes out of your headphones.
+Feels like a second to me, though it is probably not that much.

-There are multiple bottlenecks here, let's try to unwind some of those that has to do with config and settings first.
+There are multiple possible bottlenecks, let's try to unwind some of those that has to do with config and settings first.

 ### Give access to priority